cha2812/Analysis-of-Employees-/README.md

 ![](pic5.png)

-- To get the employee table and show the data where the city is Mumbai and Delhi..
+- To get the employee table and show the data where the city is Mumbai and Delhi.

 ![](pic6.png)